CoNarrative/glujs-guide-built/the-view-model-in-full.md

 GluJS is a framework for quickly developing real applications with complex navigation and screens.
 Very often you'll want to split your view models in parts.
 The initial example above has a list of 'student' view models.
 This list could correspond on the screen to a set of items in a mobile list or a set of tabs.
-This is just one of the built-in UI composition patterns within gluJS.
+This is just one of the built-in UI composition patterns within GluJS.

 Submodels are indicated by using the `mtype` property within a nested object.